-Chester Bennington Photo Exhibit Draws Huge Crowds on His Birthday
+Chester Bennington Photo Exhibit Draws Huge Crowds On His Birthday

 — CelebStarzNews (@CelebStarzNews) March 21, 2019

 Louvau’s favorite photo of Bennington was located by the entry way to the gallery.
-The picture is a headshot of the lead singer and comes from the last photo shoot the two friends did together prior to Bennington’s passing.
+The picture is a headshot of the singer and comes from the last photo shoot the two friends did together prior to Bennington’s passing.

 “I feel like this photo, we’re kind of in the middle somewhere,” Louvau said, according to Daily News.
 “It looks like he could be deep in thought, but it also looks like he might smile right after this.
 It’s a little melancholy, but also just firm.”